Youth Rights

 • Promote happiness through family cohesion.

-The UAE is committed to providing equal opportunities for youth in education, work, entrepreneurship, health, skills acquisition, volunteering, as well as participating in the design of policies and strategies for the coming decades.
+Education, work and health: The UAE is committed to providing equal opportunities for youth in education, work, entrepreneurship, health, skills acquisition, volunteering, as well as participating in the design of policies and strategies for the coming decades.